Paying your employees super – what you need to know

 Source: ato.gov.au

-What to do if you miss a payment
+What happens when you miss a payment

 • Interest on the outstanding amount, and